kikin81/velazquez.github.io/_posts/2020-12-06-macos-dev-setup.md

 After homebrew is finished setup I then install the following software

 * git (_note:_ macOS already comes with git.
 Homebrew git will provide the latests version)
-* python (_note:_ macOS comes with Pyton but installing libraries would require using `sudo`.
+* python (_note:_ macOS comes with Python but installing libraries would require using `sudo`.
 Installing via homebrew will get the latest version as well as let you install dependencies on home directory, not sudo required.)
 * rbenv (_note:_ macOS comes with ruby out of the box as well, but we will get the latest from homebrew.)
 * nvm: lets you manage node environments